Carlos Bianchi: European career

-In 1973 Bianchi was signed by Stade de Reims, a French team of Ligue 1.
+In 1973, Bianchi was signed by Reims, a French team of Ligue 1.
 In his first season with the club, Bianchi was the top scorer of the league with 30 goals.
-Some of his most notable achievements in that year included the 6 goals scored in the 6–1 win over Paris Saint-Germain.
+Some of his most notable achievements in that year included the six goals scored in the 6–1 win over Paris Saint-Germain.
 Bianchi was seriously injured in a friendly match v Barcelona at Parc des Princes so he missed the season.
 After he recovered, Bianchi became the top scorer of the league once more, scoring 34 goals in 1975–76 and 28 in 1976–77.

-During his tenure on Reims, Bianchi showed his scoring touch scoring 107 goals in four seasons and being the top scorer in the French championship in 1974, 1976 and 1977 marking 30, 34 and 28 goals, respectively.
+During his tenure at Reims, Bianchi showed his scoring touch, scoring 107 goals in four seasons and being the top scorer in the French championship in 1974, 1976 and 1977 marking 30, 34 and 28 goals, respectively.
 In 1977, he joined Paris Saint-Germain in which Bianchi was again the top scorer of the league in two seasons spent in the club.
 Because of the club's financial problems, Bianchi was transferred to Paris St. Germain in 1977.

 In his first season with the Parisian club, Bianchi scored 37 goals in 38 matches, being also named best player of the season.
 The next season, 1978–79, Bianchi was the top scorer again with 27 goals.
-Despite of those outstanding individual performances, PSG did not achieve any title, on the contrary their performance was very poor, finishing 11th. and 13th. in the last seasons.
+Despite those outstanding individual performances, PSG did not achieve any title; on the contrary, their performance was very poor, finishing eleventh. and 13th in the last seasons.
 Because of that, Bianchi chose to move to a more competitive team.

-In the 1979–80 season he played for Racing Club de Strasbourg, without success, scoring only eight goals.
-Bianchi returned to his home country in 1980 to play for Vélez Sarsfield where he became top scorer in the 1981 with 15 goals.
-He would return to Stade de Reims where he would retire in 1984.
+In the 1979–80 season, he played for Strasbourg, without success, scoring only eight goals.
+Bianchi returned to his home country in 1980 to play for Vélez Sarsfield, where he became top scorer in the 1981 with 15 goals.
+He would return to Stade de Reims, where he would retire in 1984.

-Bianchi is the top scorer in the history of Vélez Sarsfield with 206 goals and 9th overall in Argentine football.
+Bianchi is the top scorer in the history of Vélez Sarsfield with 206 goals and ninth overall in Argentine football.
 He is also the 9th top scorer in the history of the French League with his 179 goals.
-After his retirement, Bianchi is recognized by FIFA as Argentina's top scorer in the history of first division tournaments of the world scoring a total of 385 goals (206 in Argentina and 179 in France) surpassing Alfredo Di Stefano (377 goals) and Delio Onnis (352 goals, 53 in Argentina and 299 in France), a great merit not recognized by many due to his coaching career greatly overshadowing his days as a player.
+After his retirement, Bianchi is recognized by FIFA as Argentina's top scorer in the history of first division tournaments of the world, scoring a total of 385 goals (206 in Argentina and 179 in France) surpassing Alfredo Di Stefano (377 goals) and Delio Onnis (352 goals, 53 in Argentina and 299 in France), a great merit not recognized by many due to his coaching career greatly overshadowing his days as a player.
 Carlos Bianchi is the 8th top scorer in the history of first-division football.

 He also earned 14 caps for Argentina, scoring 7 goals, during the period from 1970 to 1972.